 FORM 25- D

-Form 25 D is a licence to manufacture for sale (or for distribution) of Ayurvedic (including Siddha) and Unani drugs on the premises under the direction and supervision of the technical staff.
+Form 25 D is a license to manufacture for sale (or for distribution) of Ayurvedic (including Siddha) and Unani drugs on the premises under the direction and supervision of the technical staff.